p1a-7ck/parser/README.md

 # parser
 Java Lab #19, Task #2

-The Parser-project shows the usage of Composite design pattern, Iterable and Iterator interface implementation, Collections' sorting method.
+The Parser-project shows the usage of Composite design pattern, Iterable and Iterator interfaces' implementation, Collections' sorting method, Leaf-object caching.
 Parser algorithm based on Recursive parser, which tries to find pattern of nearest text-part of any type.
 Each type of text-part defined in a 'rules.properties'-file.

 ***